 Current efforts are focused on strengthening the documentation of American “foodways” — our cultural, social, and economic eating habits and practices — in all of the aforementioned areas.
 The archive is in the Special Collections Research Center.

 Important related collections

 History of the collection

-The collection was shaped by the donation of a rich assemblage of cookbooks, menus, and other material collected over many years by Janice B. Longone and her husband, U-M Professor Emeritus Daniel T. Longone.
-The Longones continue to help guide the growth of the collection, and Jan (email@example.com) serves as Adjunct Curator of the Janice Bluestein Longone Culinary Archive.
+The collection was shaped by the donation of a rich assemblage of cookbooks, menus, and other material collected over many years by Janice Bluestein Longone and her husband, U-M Professor Emeritus Daniel T. Longone.
+Until Jan passed away on August 3, 2022, she continued to actively guide the growth of this world class collection and promote it to students, scholars, and anyone interested in the history of food and drink.